MrBlueXav/Horlogeuse/README.md

 # L'Horlogeuse L476

  Simple clock, like an LCD watch, for STM32L476 Discovery kit (STM32L476G-DISCO).
+ Displays also temperature and humidity provided by SHT45 captor connected on I2C_1 (CN2).
  Automatic standby mode when 30 s inactivity.

  Navigation with joystick to display/set time and date.